viper-adnan/Warez/Tor.md

 **Disclaimer**:

 I'm not responsible for the links, domains, it's content or if the provided .onion links are really the ones advertised ("clearname").
-It's imposdsible for me as individual person to check every single page every second and monitor it's content.
+It's impossible for me as individual person to check every single page every second and monitor it's content.

 Table below contains a list of `.onion` addresses for some more popular clearnet services.